 Lack of Reverse System

 One common drawback of the Kawasaki Ultra 150 was the lack of a reverse system.
-Unlike some other personal watercraft models, the Ultra 150 did not offer the convenience of a reverse gear.
+Unlike some other personal watercraft models, the Ultra 150 did not offer the convenience of a reverse system.
 This meant that riders had to be mindful of their positioning and plan their maneuvers accordingly to avoid unnecessary challenges.

 Short-Lived Pump Bearings